amirahnasihah/backend-development/01-es6-review-intro/README.md

 ##### 1. `filter()` - returns a new array with only the elements that pass the test implemented by the callback function.

-The `filter()` function is what you'd use if you're ==creating a search bar== from a given list of items, for example.
-The `filter()` method also creates a new array by executing the passed callback ==on every element of the array==, and keeps it in the resulting array ==IF and ONLY IF the element passes the Boolean test returned by the callback==.
+The `filter()` function is what you'd use if you're creating a search bar from a given list of items, for example.
+The `filter()` method also creates a new array by executing the passed callback on every element of the array, and keeps it in the resulting array IF and ONLY IF the element passes the Boolean test returned by the callback.

 The callback passed into the `filter()` method accepts any of the three arguments: item, index and array; same as the `map()` method.

+The **filter() method does not modify the original array**.
+Instead, it creates a new array that contains the elements that meet the specified condition.
+The original array remains unchanged.

 **Example 1**
 Given an array of costs of different products, create a new array with the costs from the input array if the cost is <= $350, and print it to the console.